aurelia-toolbelt/aurelia-plugin-skeleton-typescript/README.md

 * ```npm run e2eTest```
   * You should be sure your app is up and running on `http://localhost:4444` then use the command.

+### update scripts
+* use own terminal and run `npm run script-watch`
+  * this will now watch scripts folder and emit new code if error free